 Members of the Ayers family present were introduced by Harry Brandt Ayers, grandson of Dr. Ayers.
 They included Col. and Mrs. Ayers; Dr. and Mrs. Emmett Ayers, Winter Garden, Fla.; Mrs. Lucy Ayers Pittman, Birmingham; Mr. and Mrs. Elbert Lyman, Asheville, N. C.; Mr. and Mrs. William Lyman, Rome, Ga.
 Col. Ayers Dr. Ayers and Mrs. Pittman are children of Dr. Ayers, and the Lymans are children of another daughter, Goldie.

-Col. Ayers presented a pot-trait of his father which is now hanging in the lecture room.
-He is dressed formally and is wearing the decorations presented to him in China, n a recent meeting of Kappa Delta Epsilon, seven girls were elected to be invited to join this semester.
+Col. Ayers presented a por-trait of his father which is now hanging in the lecture room.
+He is dressed formally and is wearing the decorations presented to him in China.

 KAPPA DELTA EPSILON INVITES NEW MEMBERS